ash-project/ash/documentation/topics/actions/actions.md

 >
 > Shared context is passed to all nested actions, so don't pass massive values around, and also don't set context

-#### `Ash.Scope`
+#### `Ash.Scope.ToOpts`

-`Ash.Scope` is newer and is the recommended way to do this.
+`Ash.Scope.ToOpts` is newer and is the recommended way to do this.
 In action callbacks in Ash, you will be provided with a context, which can be passed down as a `scope` option when running nested actions or building nested changesets/queries.
 For example:

 ```elixir
 def change(changeset, opts, context) do